HSLdevcom/helmet-ui/README.md

   1. `%EMMEPATH%\programs` is set in user's `PATH` environment variable.
   1. [Helmet 4.0 Model System](https://github.com/HSLdevcom/helmet-model-system) is downloaded at the workstation

-The application attempts to find Emme installation on the workstation, but may fail if it is installed in an unusual location.
-If this is the case, you must set the Python location manually.
-This is notified on first start and can be done in the application's setting dialog (_Asetukset_):
+The application attempts to find Emme installation on the workstation, but may fail if `EMMEPATH` environment variable is not set and the application is installed in an unusual location.
+If this is the case, you must set the location of Python binary manually.
+This is notified on first start and can be done later in the application's setting dialog (Asetukset):

 - Emme Python executable
-    - This **must** be the Python shipped with Emme to meet some special dependencies.
+    - This **must** be the `python.exe` shipped with Emme to meet some special dependencies.
     - e.g. `C:\Program Files\INRO\Emme-4.3.3\Python27\python.exe`
 - The `Scripts` folder of [Helmet 4.0 Model System](https://github.com/HSLdevcom/helmet-model-system)
     - e.g. `C:\Helmet\helmet-model-system\Scripts`